 Where to buy maps for cycling in France

-One of the most impressive ranges for Englis-language maps is the Stanfords Travel Bookshop website (they deliver worldwide).
+One of the most impressive ranges for English-language maps is the Stanfords Travel Bookshop website (they deliver worldwide).
 They are an independent store and hold a good range of French mapping (alongside cycling guidebooks and general tourist guidebooks).
-You can find specific links below for each series:

 If you know which particular map and scale you want then there are a plethora of other online suppliers, including Amazon.